R. Kelly Accused of Holding Multiple Women ‘Prisoner’ in an Abusive ‘Cult’

 The parents of the 18-year-old Florida singer have also contacted police and say that when the alleged victim’s older sister attempted to rescue her in August 2015, Kelly and his associates physically assaulted her.
 According to a police report, that incident is being treated as a “simple battery” and an arrest has not been made.
 The family had not heard from their younger daughter in over a year until last Friday, after BuzzFeed contacted Kelly and the woman.
 They said the daughter invited them to an R. Kelly concert in Indiana (they declined) and revealed Kelly had paid for her to have breast-enhancement surgery.
 “I desperately want my daughter back but I’m not [sure] what will [be] the repercussions if she doesn’t come willingly,” the mother says.

-Kelly was acquitted of the child pornography charges in 2008, and has settled multiple other sexual-abuse lawsuits out of court.
+Kelly was acquitted of the child-pornography charges in 2008, and has settled multiple other sexual-abuse lawsuits out of court.
 Kelly has not yet commented on BuzzFeed’s story, but his lawyer responded: “Like all of us, Mr. Kelly deserves a personal life.
 Please respect that.”
 Vulture has reached out to Kelly’s reps for comment.

 Comments